Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 How does a personal loan work?

+The loan amount, interest rate, and repayment term are established during the application process and outlined in the loan agreement.
 When you decide to get a personal loan, you’ll start by applying with a lender of your choice.
 The lender will send the funds to your checking account if your loan is approved.
-Afterward, you’ll start making monthly payments on the loan.

 Each payment consists of principal (the amount you borrowed) and interest (the cost of borrowing).
 The interest rate depends on your credit score, financial history, and current market rates.
-Take the time to learn how interest rates work, as they significantly affect the overall cost of loans.

 • Emergencies: A personal loan can provide quick access to funds when faced with unexpected emergencies, like car repairs or urgent home repairs.
 However, an emergency fund can help you avoid taking out a personal loan for unexpected expenses.